starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 3. Alternatively, locate the `sc-launch.sh` file in your Wine prefix directory (by default, `~/Games/star-citizen/sc-launch.sh`) and open it for editing.

+## How to get a Wine maintenance shell using the launch script
+1. In a terminal, navigate to your Star Citizen wine prefix directory.
+By default, this is `~/Games/star-citizen`
+2. Verify that `sc-launch.sh` exists.
+3. Run `./sc-launch.sh shell` to enter a prepared shell environment for your prefix.
+All Wine prefix environment variables will be set for you.
+4. Type `exit` when done.

 ## Updating DXVK Within a Wine Prefix
 Use the [LUG Helper](#how-to-run-the-lug-helper) tool's `Update DXVK` button